Menu

 • Overnight stay in Canaima village.

-• We’ll stat exploring the immense city of Caracas, up to 4 million people live in the city, huge class difference.
-While a lot of socialist street art has been removed in the past few years, you’ll still see every now and then the picture of Chavez on a wall.
+• We’ll start exploring the immense city of Caracas, up to 4 million people live in the city, with huge class differences.

 • Overnight stay in Caracas.